My experience of a disorder of the temporomandbular joint. (TMJ) Here I discuss problem, diagnosis and surgical arthroplasty of the joint.

 For a while, there can be a sensation of numbing or tingling of the earlobe.
 This is because the auricular nerve that supplies feeling to the earlobe might be bruised after surgery.
-This will heal and normal feelings to the earlobe resume.
-Most nerve damage is temporary but in rare cases permanent nerve damage is possible.
+This will heal, and normal feelings in the earlobe will resume.
+Most nerve damage is temporary, but in rare cases, permanent nerve damage is possible.

 Facial Nerve Damage

 There is a risk of damage to a facial nerve that runs very close to the joint.
 This nerve is what enables the muscles in the face to work.
 Damage to this nerve can affect and weaken the muscles of your face.